+4. Debt Continued

-Debt Continued Note Payable
+Note Payable

-In

-July,

-2013,

-Holmwood

-entered

-into

-a promissory note and related collateral pledge and security agreement to finance certain reserves and closing costs related to closing a \$10.7 million loan.
-The original principal loan bear interest at 7.25% and the monthly debt service payment is \$30,008 based on the the principal is fully amortizing over a fiveyear term.
-The loan is secured by the Company's membership interests in related to this The following is a schedule of the principal payments, including premium amortization of Holmwood's mortgages and note payable at December 31, 2015.
+In July, 2013, Holmwood entered into a promissory note and related collateral pledge and security agreement to finance certain reserves and closing costs related to closing a \$10.7 million loan.
+The original principal was \$1.5 million and as of December 31, 2015, the loan balance outstanding is \$869,027.
+The loan bear interest at 7.25% and the monthly debt service payment is \$30,008 based on the principal is fully amortizing over a five-year term.
+The loan is secured by the Company's membership interests in three of its properties.
+There were no debt issuance costs related to this loan.

+The following is a schedule of the principal payments, including premium amortization of Holmwood's mortgages and note payable at December 31, 2015.